SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/architecture.md

 ## Storage

-Each user of the instructional cluster is provided 5GB of storage space accessible from JupyterHub.
+Each user of the instructional cluster is provided 20 GB of storage space accessible from JupyterHub.
 The space is provided by a [LINSTOR](https://linbit.com/linstor/) filesystem hosted on three storage nodes.

 ## Networking